-The responsibility and accountability for the safe conduct of operations while a ship is performing liquefied natural gas (LNG) bunkering is shared jointly between the ship's master, the liquefied natural gas (LNG) bunker station operator and, if applicable, the terminal / berth representative.
-Before the liquefied natural gas (LNG) bunker operations commence, the ship's master, the liquefied natural gas (LNG) bunker station operator and, if applicable, the terminal / berth representative should:
+The responsibility and accountability for the safe conduct of operations while a ship is performing liquefied natural gas (LNG) bunkering is shared jointly between the ship's master, the liquefied natural gas (LNG) bunker truck operator and, if applicable, the bunkering location representative.
+Before the liquefied natural gas (LNG) bunker operations commence, the ship's master, the liquefied natural gas (LNG) bunker truck operator and, if applicable, the bunkering location representative should:

-- agree in writing on the bunker procedures, including the maximum transfer rates; - agree in writing on the action to be taken in the event of an emergency, and - complete and sign the bunker checklist Bunker station to Ship.
+- agree in writing on the bunker procedures, including the maximum transfer rates; - agree in writing on the action to be taken in the event of an emergency, and - complete and sign the bunker checklist Truck to Ship.